Learning Constraints from Stochastic Partially-Observed Closed-Loop Demonstrations: Problem Formulation

 \subsection{Robust Optimal Control Problem Formulation}

-Consider a stochastic dynamical system $f_t: \R^n \times \R^{n_i} \ra \R^n$ with additive dynamics and output noise, and initial condition fixed at $x_0 = \bar x$ as shown below:\footnote{Uncertainty in $x_0$ can be modeled by incorporating it into the definition of the dynamics noise; we do so in our experiments.
-For details, see \cite{Leeman2023PredictiveSafetyFilterusingSystemLevelSynthesis}.}
+Consider a stochastic dynamical system $f_t: \R^n \times \R^{n_i} \ra \R^n$ with additive dynamics and output noise, and initial condition fixed at $x_0 = \bar x$ as shown below:\footnote{Uncertainty in $x_0$ can be modeled \revisionRR{as a non-zero first component} of the dynamics noise\revisionRR{, replacing $\boldzero_n$} (see \cite{Leeman2023PredictiveSafetyFilterusingSystemLevelSynthesis}); we do so in our experiments.}